mandarini/SimpleMap/README.md

 Essentially, we create a function that loads the script.
 In that function, we pass a callback function that will be called when the script is indeed loaded.
 Once the script is loaded, we can use the google maps object.

+You can use this method to add any kind of scripts that add objects to the window asynchronously, eg. google analytics.

 It is just a simpler and more secure way of integrating the Google Maps JS API in your Angular application.

 _Disclaimer: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0._